Torsion braneworlds in a tensor-vector gravity: Bulk fields

 where the KK mass arises from $\partial_\mu \partial^\mu A^{\nu}=m^2 A^{\nu}$ and $b^2=b_C b^C$.
 The massless mode is given by

-Although the first term diverges, a constant massless mode $\Phi_0=c$ is localized provided that $\int{b^2 dy}$ converges, as for $b^2 = h'^2$ in Eq.(\ref{lyrascalarlocalized}).
+Although the first term diverges, a constant massless mode $\Phi_0=c$ is localized provided that $\int{e^{-\xi b^2} dy}$ converges, as for $b^2 = h'^2$ in Eq.(\ref{lyrascalarlocalized}).

-Performing the change of coordinate $z'=\int{\frac{e^A}{b}dz''}$, the Eq.(\ref{gaugeisotropickkequation}) turns into $-\ddot{\Psi_{A}}+U_A (z')\Psi_A =m^2 \Psi_A$, where
+Performing the change of coordinate $z=\int{e^{A-2\xi b^2}dy}$, the Eq.(\ref{gaugeisotropickkequation}) turns into $-\ddot{\Psi_{A}}+U_A (z')\Psi_A =m^2 \Psi_A$, where

-Unlike for the scalar field, the Schr\"{o}dinger equation is not written in the conformal coordinate due to the presence of the non-minimal coupling.
+The inclusion of the nonminimal coupling preserves the stability of the KK modes, for the potential keeps the form $U_A = W_{A}^2 -\dot{W_A}$.
+Unlike for the scalar field, the Schr\"{o}dinger equation is not written in conformal coordinate due to the presence of the non-minimal coupling.
 In spite of the analytical form of the function $z(y)$ can not be found in general, the regularity and positivity of $z'(y)$ guarantees that some asymptotic and qualitative features can be addressed.
-Notably, since $\dot{A}=be^{-A}A'$ the potential vanishes asymptotically provided $be^{-A}\rightarrow 0$ as $z\rightarrow \infty$.
+Notably, since $\dot{A}=e^{-(A-2\xi b^2)}A'$ and $A'\rightarrow c$ as $z\rightarrow \pm \infty$, the potential vanishes asymptotically provided that $e^{-(A-2\xi b^2)}\rightarrow 0$ as $z\rightarrow \infty$.
 This condition is fulfilled for a covariant constant background Lyra vector $b_M=e^{-A}(0,0,0,0,b_4)$ and for the scalar Lyra $b_M= \partial_M h$ as well.

 The corresponding massless bound state has the form